How Do Privacy Rules for Buyer Data & Inspections on the Gold Coast Work While Selling a Property?

 - They can request access to their data or opt out of marketing

-- You (or your agent) cannot on-sell their data or use it outside the sale process
+- You (or your agent) cannot resell their data or use it outside the sale process

-A good agent will have clear privacy policies and practices in place to handle this properly.
+A good agent will have clear privacy policies and practices in place to handle this correctly.

 - Complaints to the Office of the Australian Information Commissioner (OAIC)

-- Legal liability for both the seller and agent
+- Legal liability for both the seller and the agent

 - Damage to your reputation if buyers feel uncomfortable or misled

-Even seemingly harmless actions like leaving out old mail or discussing another buyer’s offer can raise privacy red flags.
+Even seemingly harmless actions, such as leaving out old mail or discussing another buyer’s offer, can raise privacy red flags.

 As a professional Gold Coast agent, I strictly follow best practices to: